 4. The system will ask you how you want to search for the driver software.
 Then select the option Search automatically for updated driver software

-5. Soon the message box may show that you already have the best drivers installed on your system.
+Soon, the message box may show you already have the best drivers installed on your system.
 Then, click on Search for updated drivers on the Windows Update option.
 Then select Check for Updates.
+If the search tool finds new drivers, install them in your system.

 See also: Video Scheduler Internal Error in Windows